dnelson/temet/docs/installation.rst

 .. code-block:: bash

-    pip install git+ssh://git@github.com/dnelson86/tenet.git
+    pip install git+ssh://git@github.com/dnelson86/temet.git

-2. Or, if you plan on editing, making changes, and adding functionality to this package (this is expected to be the most common choice), then first clone the repository into your home directory, here into a ``tenet`` directory, then install the package in 'editable' mode.
+2. Or, if you plan on editing, making changes, and adding functionality to this package (this is expected to be the most common choice), then first clone the repository into your home directory, here into a ``temet`` directory, then install the package in 'editable' mode.
 This means that the files in this directory are not copied anywhere, but are used as is.
 Any changes you make are reflected (i.e. usable) in your python environment.

 .. code-block:: bash

     cd ~
-    git clone git@github.com:dnelson86/tenet.git
+    git clone git@github.com:dnelson86/temet.git
-    pip install -e tenet
+    pip install -e temet

 Manual Installation